hangrybear666/12-devops-bootcamp__terraform/README.md

 #### c.
 Create S3 bucket to store terraform state to synchronize the state to remote storage as secure backup

-- Simply follow bonus step 3 to setup the s3 backend used in this project's `provider.tf` file.
+- Simply follow bonus step 3 to setup the s3 backend used in this project's `provider.tf` file (only required once for all states).
 - Change bucket = "{YOUR_S3_UNIQUE_BUCKET_NAME}" in `provider.tf` that you've set in bonus project 3.

 #### d.
 Create `bonus-02-linodes-generic/terraform.tfvars` file and change any desired variables by overwriting the default values within `variables.tf`